Healing Natural Oils

 Cold sores – an embarrassment for teenagers

-Those years between 13 and 19 can be the “wonder years” for so many teenagers but on the other hand, there are so many things that can go wrong or that can cause pain and embarrassment.
+Those years between 13 and 19 can be the “wonder years" for so many teenagers but on the other hand, there are so many things that can go wrong or that can cause pain and embarrassment.
 One of these is the appearance of cold sores.
-As mentioned earlier, the cycle of a cold sore takes about ten days but a teenager suffering from cold sores on the face can feel this is a very long time and the cause of considerable embarrassment.
-The good news is that if you feel a cold sore coming on, it is possible to treat it immediately thereby preventing the cold sore taking a hold.
-If the cold sore does make an appearance before treatment can be commenced, the following tips can help in making the cold sore better:
+The cycle of a cold sore takes about ten days but a teenager suffering from cold sores on the face can feel this is a very long time and the cause of considerable embarrassment.
+The good news is that if you feel a cold sore coming on, the following tips can help in making the cold sore feel better:

 • Take a non prescriptive pain reliever.